EmrD/java-spring-calculator-endpoints/README.md

-# Java API Service Starter
+# Calculator Endpoints Using Java Spring

-This is a minimal Java API service starter based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-java-service).
+This is a minimal Java Spring starter project based on calculator with endpoints.

 ## Getting Started

-Server should run automatically when starting a workspace.
-To run manually, run:
+To start, run:
 ```sh
 mvn spring-boot:run
 ```

+Then go to ``http://localhost:8080/YOUR_OPERATION?numberOne=FIRST_NUMBER&numberTwo=SECOND_NUMBER`` on your browser.